ImBobby/Baze-Validation/README.markdown

 2. Baze Validation will validate all elements inside `<form>` that has `required` attribute and is not disabled. **Elements without `required` attribute (optional field) will be ignored**.
 3. If a field fail the validation, Baze Validation will add `input-invalid` class (customizable) and an error message with class `msg-error` (customizable) will be added after the element.
 4. If pass, Baze Validation will add `input-valid` to the input.
+5. Baze Validation will fire onValidating callback function if specified.
-5. Baze Validation with fire onValidated callback function when all validation pass if any.
+6. Baze Validation will fire onValidated callback function when all validation pass if specified.

 ### Styling